wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 Is my credit card information safe?
 -----------------------------------

-Your credit card information is sent securely to our billing provider, `Stripe <https://stripe.com>`_, and stored with them.
+Your credit card information is sent securely to our billing provider, `Stripe <https://stripe.com>`_, and stored there.

 Where can I see the next payment for an environment?
 ----------------------------------------------------

-Go to :doc:`See your billing cycle and history </cloud-service/account-billing/billing-history>` section to learn how to view the billing details of your environments.
+Go to the :doc:`See your billing cycle and history </cloud-service/account-billing/billing-history>` section to learn how to view the billing details of your environments.

 What happens to my payments if I want to upgrade or downgrade a setting?
 ------------------------------------------------------------------------